Lauderdale, Mississippi: Post-Civil War

+20th century

+In 1900, Lauderdale had several stores, two churches, a grist mill, and a population of 288.

+By 1936, it had a population of 1,000, two cotton gins, a saw mill, planing mill, three churches, a school, and a hotel.
+The community was also home to a lumber company and pottery factory.

 Geography

 Lauderdale is located in northeastern Lauderdale County at 32°31′15″N 88°30′41″W. According to the United States Census Bureau, the CDP has an area of 7.4 km2, all of it recorded as land.
 The community is in the valley of Possum Creek, just south of where it joins Ponta Creek, an east-flowing tributary of the Sucarnoochee River, part of the Tombigbee River watershed.

 Demographics

 As of the 2020 United States census, there were 395 people, 165 households, and 71 families residing in the CDP.